In memory of Bill Paxton: For fans, it’s ‘game over’ much too soon

-Here’s a piece of useless movie trivia perfect for dazzling bored friends at parties: Bill Paxton is the only actor to be killed on-screen by an Terminator (in 1984’s Terminator), a xenomorph alien (in 1986’s Aliens), and a Predator (in 1990’s Predator 2).
+Here’s a piece of useless movie trivia perfect for dazzling bored friends at parties: Bill Paxton is the only actor to be killed on-screen by a Terminator (in 1984’s Terminator), a xenomorph alien (in 1986’s Aliens), and a Predator (in 1990’s Predator 2).
 It’s pretty much the Triple Crown of American sci-fi action cinema.

 And it speaks to memorable utility of Paxton, who passed away suddenly at 61, following complications from surgery.
 Throughout the 1980s and early 1990s, Bill Paxton was a memorable bit player, the sort of smug, suave, overconfident guy you’d want on your side when you’re going toe to toe with cinema’s most formidable baddies.